dgroomes/java-foreign-function-and-memory-api-playground/README.md

     14:12:06.594 [main] INFO dgroomes.foreign_memory.App -   name: .JRSUI, numberOfFields: 0, numberOfMethods: 0
     ```
   * DONE Read from the fixed-width "class info" data.
 This is where the MemoryLayout should be really helpful.
+  * DONE (Do the "struct header + raw content" pairs which is demonstrated in `JaggedSteppingWindowDemo.java`.
-  * IN PROGRESS Figure out a plan for variable sized chunks.
+    I'm satisfied with this and especially happy to not use multiple/disparate memory segments) Figure out a plan for variable sized chunks.
 The names related to a "class info" are variable.
 Some classes have many
     fields, and some have few.
 Some classes have long-winded field names and method names, and some have terse names.
     How do we physically lay out this data with the FFM API?
 I don't think we can express variable width data using the
     "structured data" offerings of the FFM API like MemoryLayout.
 All MemoryLayout objects are fixed width.
 I think the